Ms. Meyers is the proud mom of two sons, one of whom is gay. They teach her lessons about compassion, tolerance, and acceptance every day.

 - How long has he been keeping this secret?

 - What do you think turned him gay?

 - I bet that you wish you had sent him to Catholic school now!

 - Do you think he's just trying to fit in?

-Family and friends asked me these questions over and over again after my 18-year-old son announced he was gay.
+Family and friends said these things over and over again after my 18-year-old son announced that he was gay.
 Instead of receiving support, I was put in the position of getting them up to speed on all LGBTQ issues and calling out the stereotypes they've held for far too long.
 I had to keep saying to them, "if you know one gay person, you know one gay person" while wondering: Why the heck don't they know more?

 Coming Out Today Is Largely a Non-Event

-When my 18-year-old son came out to our family, it was largely a non-event as most of us were expecting it (the rainbow flag decal on the back window of his car was a major clue)!
+When my 18-year-old son came out to our family, it was largely a non-event as most of us were expecting it.
+(The rainbow flag decal on the back window of his car was a major clue!)
 While his 15-year-old brother responded with a big duh, his grandparents reacted with mild bewilderment, noting “he doesn't act at all feminine.”
-From young to old, I was pleasantly pleased that everyone's mindset appropriately reflected how times have changed and how being gay is no longer seen as deviant, strange, or even noteworthy.
+From young to old, I was pleased that everyone's mindset appropriately reflected how times have changed and how being gay is no longer seen as deviant, strange, or even noteworthy.

 We've Come a Long Way But We're Not There Yet

 When I was a child in the 1970's, there were movies and television shows that centered on family members coming out and the ensuing hysteria as everyone struggled to cope.
 I'd watch daytime talk shows where parents broke down in sobs, devastated by having a gay child.
 Audience members sympathized with their plight, relieved it wasn't them.